 In Trentino, the art of distilling has deep roots that have marked the local culture and economy.
-Today, Trentino Grappa is a distillate produced from fresh pomaces of rigorously high quality Trentino grapes that enrich the final product with especially intense fragrances and flavours.
+Today, Grappa del Trentino is a distillate produced from fresh pomaces of rigorously high quality Trentino grapes that enrich the final product with especially intense fragrances and flavours.

 The most common distillation method was patented in the 1960's in Trentino by Tullio Zadra, a master alembic constructor who, in fact, created the bain-marie batch distillation method that today still bears his name.
 This uniquely Trentino method uses water vapour to obtain better regulation of the pomace cooking temperature, thus ensuring slow and even heating and therefore the production of a highly elegant distillate.
-'Trentino Grappa' is the guality tradename of Trentino grappa, created to safeguard consumers and to guarantee this unique product.
-Trentino Grappa is clear and brilliant in its 'young' version and from slightly amber to fully amber coloured in its "invecchiata" (old) and "stravecchia" (very old) versions.
+"Grappa del Trentino" is the quality tradename of Trentino's grappa, created to safeguard consumers and to guarantee this unique product.

+Grappa del Trentino is clear and brilliant in its 'young' version and from slightly amber to fully amber coloured in its "invecchiata" (old) and "stravecchia" (very old) versions.
 It is elegantly scented, with fruity and floral hints in the 'young' version, and more complex and spiced in the "invecchiata" and "stravecchia" versions.
 To the palate it is elegant and well balanced, sure to please even the most demanding consumers.
-Trentino Grappa is best enjoyed at a serving temperature between 16° to 18°C.
+Grappa del Trentino is best enjoyed at a serving temperature between 16° to 18°C.

-DATA REGARDING THE QUANTITIES OF GRAPPA ELIGIBLE FOR BEARING THE TRENTINO GRAPPA TRADENAME
+DATA REGARDING THE QUANTITIES OF GRAPPA ELIGIBLE FOR BEARING THE GRAPPA DEL TRENTINO TRADENAME

-Tipology Eligible litres

-Trentino Grappa 28,114

-Trentino Grappa of Moscato giallo (Moscato yellow) 15,000

-Trentino Grappa of Traminer 1,630

-Trentino Grappa of white wine grape variety 75,499

-Trentino Grappa of red wine grape variety 27,500

-Trentino Grappa invecchiata (old) 148,202

-Trentino Grappa riserva/stravecchia (reserve/very old) 98,100

-Total 394,045
+Tipology Eligible litres Grappa del Trentino 54,271 Grappa del Trentino of Moscato giallo (Moscato yellow) 15,400 Grappa del Trentino of Traminer 8,887 Grappa del Trentino of white wine grape variety 26,795 Grappa del Trentino of red wine grape variety 2,800 Grappa del Trentino invecchiata (old) 220,000 Grappa del Trentino riserva or stravecchia (reserve/very old) 97,078 Total 425,231

-Source: Inspection body - Chamber of Commerce, Industry, Handicraft and Agriculture of Trento
+Source: Inspection body - Chamber of Commerce, Industry, Handicraft and Agriculture of Trento and mountain areas.